 The recipe uses skinless thighs, which helps the marinade absorb into the meat.
 I know people have made it successfully with boneless, skinless thighs, so that’s another possibility.
 Just be sure to reduce the cooking time as the boneless thighs will cook faster.

 The skinned chicken thighs do tend to stick to the pan, which gives them a nice burnished quality, but keep an eye on them.
 And when you add the marinade, be sure to scrape up any tasty browned bits stuck to the bottom of the pan.

 I updated this prize-winning recipe with more zip from fresh ginger, and used Korean red pepper (gochugaru).
 You can use red pepper flakes or another red chili powder.
 (If you use cayenne, you might want to dial it down since that can be quite hot.)
 The original recipe uses white vinegar but I swapped that out with rice vinegar.

 If you don’t have a skillet large enough to saute eight chicken thighs in on batch, or use a Dutch oven or large casserole.

-- 1 1/2 teaspoons chili powder or 1 teaspoon red pepper flakes
+1 1/2 teaspoon teaspoons child powder, or 1 teaspoon red pepper flakes

 1. Mix together the vinegar, soy sauce, honey, and minced ginger in a small bowl.
 Set aside.